-Students may make appointments to see faculty members during scheduled office hours or at other prearranged times.
-Office hours will be found posted on individual office doors.
+Students may make appointments to see faculty members during scheduled office hours or at other pre-arranged times.
+Office hours will be found posted on individual office doors or within the course syllabus.
 Faculty may also be contacted by leaving a message via voice mail or e-mail.